MartinEesmaa/VVCEasy/README.md

 I allow you to bring error screenshots, you can bring proof.
 More proofs, more easy to solve it.

 My question is not listed on FAQ.
 Can I ask any question?
-Sure, just go to Issues tab and ask questions or give it issue to me.
+Sure, just go to Issues tab, ask questions or/and give your issue to me.

+Do you know what you have skills in your programming?
+I know about Batchfile and HTML programmer.
+Some hard programming languages might be difficult to me :/.

 If you have any questions or any issues, please go to Issues tab and create your issue.
 - Martin Eesmaa